-In Pandas, one can easily apply operations on all the data using the apply method.
+In Pandas, one can easily apply operations on all the data using the apply method (see also our course for learning Pandas quickly).
 However, this method is quite slow and is not useful when scaling up your methods.
 Is there a way to speed up these operations?
 And if so, how?
 Yes, there is!
 This blog post will explain how you can use Dask to maximize the power of parallelization and to scale out your DataFrame operations.

 As an example, consider the following: suppose we generate a collection of numbers.
 We generate 1,000,000 integer between 0 and 9999.
 Then, we turn the integers into a Pandas DataFrame since this is a common operation which is done in most data-related projects:

 Are you interested in learning more Python?
 Order our new "Mastering Pandas" course now on Data Blogger Courses for only

 - Learn how to load and store data effectively

 The task is then to filter out all the integers smaller than 1000 (so 0 … 999).

 How fast can we process all the numbers?